darved2305/Calculator/README.md

 # Calculator

 A modern calculator built using HTML, CSS, and JavaScript.
-It features a responsive layout, animated starry background, theme toggle, and glowing UI effects.
+It features a responsive layout, animated starry background, theme toggle, and glowing effects.
 Supports full keyboard input for seamless calculations and includes error handling for divide-by-zero cases.

 ---